 In generally, the submitted manuscript is first reviewed by an editor.
 It will be evaluated in the office, whether it is suitable for our focus and scope or has a major methodological flaw.
 This manuscript will be sent to at least two anonymous reviewers (Single Blind Review).
 Reviewers' comments are then sent to the corresponding author for necessary actions and responses.
 The suggested decision will be evaluated in an editorial board meeting.
 Afterwards, the editor will send the final decision to the corresponding author.

-EduLine: Journal of Education and Learning Innovation operates a single-blind peer-review system, where the reviewers are aware of the names and affiliations of the authors, but the reviewer reports provided to authors are anonymous.
+Daengku: Journal of Humanities and Social Sciences Innovation operates a single-blind peer-review system, where the reviewers are aware of the names and affiliations of the authors, but the reviewer reports provided to authors are anonymous.
 This manuscript will be sent to at least two anonymous reviewers.

 The benefit of single-blind peer review is that it is the traditional model of peer review that many reviewers are comfortable with, and it facilitates a dispassionate critique of a manuscript.